cypress-io/cypress-documentation/content/guides/continuous-integration/introduction.md

 ### Netlify

-We recommend using our official [netlify-plugin-cypress](https://github.com/cypress-io/netlify-plugin-cypress) to execute end-to-end tests before and after deployment to Netlify platform.
+We recommend using our official [netlify-plugin-cypress](https://github.com/cypress-io/netlify-plugin-cypress) to execute end-to-end tests before and after deployment to the Netlify platform.
 Read our tutorials [Test Sites Deployed To Netlify Using netlify-plugin-cypress](https://glebbahmutov.com/blog/test-netlify/) and [Run Cypress Tests on Netlify Using a Single Line](https://cypress.io/blog/2020/03/30/run-cypress-tests-on-netlify-using-a-single-line/).

 ### Docker

 We have [created](https://github.com/cypress-io/cypress-docker-images) an official [cypress/base](https://hub.docker.com/r/cypress/base/) container with all of the required dependencies installed.
-You can add Cypress and go!
-We are also adding images with browsers pre-installed under [cypress/browsers](https://hub.docker.com/r/cypress/browsers/) name.
+We are also adding images with browsers pre-installed under the [cypress/browsers](https://hub.docker.com/r/cypress/browsers/) name.
 A typical Dockerfile would look like this:

 ```text
 FROM cypress/base